 1. In a saucepan cook onion in hot oil over medium heat until tender.
 Stir in rice and vermicelli mix (including seasoning package); cook and stir for 2 minutes.
 Stir in broth and water.
 Bring to boiling; reduce heat.
 Simmer, covered, for 20 minutes (liquid will not be fully absorbed).

 2. Transfer the rice mixture to a large bowl.
-Stir in chicken, tomato, chile peppers, chili powder, basil, cumin and black pepper.
-Transfer to a 2-quart casserole dish.
+Stir in chicken, tomato, chili peppers, chili powder, basil, cumin and black pepper.
+Transfer to a 8 x 8 inch casserole dish.

 3. Bake, covered, in a 425 degree oven for 25 minutes.
 Uncover and sprinkle with cheese.
 Let stand about 5 minutes or until cheese melts.